-(b) Valuing Retained Shares
+Valuing Retained Shares

-After netting all Class Period transactions under either FIFO or LIFO, counsel determines a set-off value for the shares retained at the end of the Class Period to calculate the loss related to those shares.
-Under the PSLRA, the set-off value is equal to the mean trading price of the security during the 90-day period beginning immediately after the end of the Class Period ("hold price").15 The use of the hold price is intended to reduce the impact of temporary stock price declines following the disclosure of corrective information that are erased if the stock price rebounds.
+After netting all Class Period transactions under either FIFO or LIFO, counsel determines a setoff value for the shares retained at the end of the Class Period to calculate the loss related to those shares.
+Under the PSLRA, the set-off value is equal to the mean trading price of the security during the 90-day period beginning immediately after the end of the Class Period ("hold price").15 The use of the hold price is intended to reduce the impact of temporary stock price declines disclosure of following the corrective information that are erased if the stock price rebounds.
 After it is calculated, the hold price is multiplied by the number of shares purchased during the Class Period and still retained at the end of the Class Period - in the above example, 2000 under FIFO and 1500 under LIFO.
 That product is then netted with the out-of-pocket cost of the shares held at the end of the Class Period to calculate a movant's out-of-pocket loss.

-2. Calculating Potentially Recoverable Losses Under Dura
+Calculating Potentially Recoverable Losses Under Dura

 Distinct from the FIFO/LIFO analysis, some courts have favored a method of calculating a prospective Lead Plaintiff's financial interest in a manner that is intended to more closely approximate the plaintiff's potentially recoverable losses rather than their out-of-pocket losses.
 This method is sometimes referred to as the retained shares method or the Dura method.
-The Dura method is designed to calculate losses only for those shares that suffered
+The Dura method is designed to calculate losses only for those shares that suffered potential harm as the result of the revelation of fraudulent conduct.
+Sales of shares prior to any revelation of fraud are excluded from this calculation because any price decline they may have experienced is deemed not to be due to the fraud or its revelation.
+This calculation attempts to comply with the Supreme Court's decision in Dura, where the Court made clear that plaintiffs in securities fraud cases can recover damages "those economic only for losses that misrepresentations actually cause."
+544 U.S. at 345.
+The Dura method is intended to be a proxy for damages before discovery, expert reports, or the court's ruling on potential legal theories.
+It is not a substitute for a fulsome damages analysis, which typically occurs later during the litigation.